 8.1.
-Authority to Approve subject to controlling conditions as drafted below and completion of a S106 Agreement to secure a contribution to RAMS, provision of Affordable Housing, a contribution to primary school places and primary and secondary school transport and potentially a contribution to improving pedestrian facilities, subject to further clarification from Suffolk County Council.
+Authority to Approve subject to controlling conditions as drafted below and completion of a S106 Agreement to secure a contribution to RAMS, provision of Affordable Housing, a contribution to primary school places and primary and secondary school transport and a contribution to improving pedestrian facilities.